-The 'Roots & Shoots' model of behaviour recognises that pupil's behaviour can be a s a consequence of their negative experiences, this leading to negative feelings and behaviours.
-E.g.
+The 'Roots & Shoots' model of behaviour recognises that pupil's behaviour can be as a consequence of their negative experiences, this leading to negative feelings and behaviours.

 Negative experiences such as bereavement, parents' separation, SEND, unmet needs, feeling unwell, can lead to negative feelings of anxiety, frustration, confusion, being upset, feeling sad, lonely, angry which can in turn be displayed in difficult behaviours such as shouting, hurting someone, crying, throwing objects, refusal to work, withdrawn, running off, using unkind words or swearing.